ldgabbay/jwplayer/html5/doc/formats.rst

 .. describe:: .ogg, .ogv

-   OGG video.
-The player presumes Theora video and Vorbis audio in an OGG container.
+   Ogg video.
+The player presumes Theora video and Vorbis audio in an Ogg container.

+.. describe: .webm

+   WebM video.
+The player presumes VP8 video and Vorbis audio in a WebM (Matroska) container.

 .. describe:: .mov